 Breakfast

-A great example of a breakfast is oatmeal.
+A good example of a breakfast is oatmeal.
 It contains soluble fiber, which helps lower cholesterol levels.
-You can add berries to the oatmeal for an extra boost to brain health.
+Add berries to the oatmeal for an extra boost to brain health.

 Lunch

-For lunch, the dietitian emphasizes the importance of plant-based proteins in large quantities.
-These can be found in nuts and legumes such as beans, peas, and lentils.
+For lunch, the dietitian emphasizes the importance of plant-based proteins in generous portions.
+These come from nuts and legumes such as beans, peas, and lentils.
 For instance, you could prepare a warm salad with lentils, fennel, apple, avocado, and walnuts.

-Consuming plant-based proteins instead of processed meats can help reduce fat intake, thereby lowering cholesterol levels.
+>Consuming plant-based proteins instead of processed meats can help reduce fat intake and lower cholesterol levels.

 Dinner

 The best dinner would feature fish and vegetables.
-Tracey Parker recommends making various fish and vegetable pies, such as those with carrots and cauliflower.
-To gain additional heart health benefits, you might consider using red fish instead of white.
+Tracey Parker recommends making various fish-and-vegetable pies, such as those with carrots and cauliflower.
+To gain additional heart-health benefits, consider using oily, darker-fleshed fish instead of white fish.